CYBER TECH DAY 2025

 About the Cyber Tech Day at Idaho National Laboratory:

-Federal Training Partnership is proud to announce the 2024 Cyber Tech Day at Idaho National Laboratory.
+Federal Training Partnership is proud to announce the 2025 Cyber Tech Day at Idaho National Laboratory.
 This exciting exhibit opportunity will be limited to 35 top technology companies.
-This once a year event at Idaho National Laboratory is one of the premier events of the year and will allow companies to interact with hundreds of INL staff and have access with key members of the INL community.
+This once a year event at Idaho National Laboratory is one of the premier events of the year and will allow companies to interact with hundreds of INL personnel and have access with key members of the INL community.
 The event will consist of an industry solutions exhibit that will allow networking among laboratory personnel and solution providers.

-This unique program is the only technology show of its kind taking place at INL during 2024.
+This unique program is the only technology show of its kind taking place at INL during 2025.
 It will bring together hundreds of government personnel the INL community.
 This is an exclusive chance to network and collaborate with technology personnel from the laboratory.

 Requested technologies for exhibitors include:

-• Cloud Security
+Cloud Security

-• Big Data
+Big Data

-• Internet of Things
+Internet of Things

-• Network Monitoring
+Network Monitoring

-• Cyber Security
+Cyber Security

-• Hardware
+Hardware

-• Software
+Software

 This program is expected to draw hundreds of personnel from the INL community.